tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

 We will see later how the [TypeScript compiler](../typescript1) allows us to create deeply immutable objects that will trigger compile errors if we try to change their properties.

 You may wonder how pure functions can be efficient if the only way to mutate data structures is by returning a modified copy of the original.
 There are two responses to such a question, one is: "purity helps us avoid errors in state management through wanton mutation effects - in modern programming correctness is often a bigger concern than efficiency", the other is "properly structured data permits log(n) time copy-updates, which should be good enough for most purposes".
 We'll explore what is meant by the latter in later sections of these notes.

-## Conclusion

-Thus, with only pure function expressions and JavaScript conditional expressions (?:) we can begin to perform complex computations.
-We can actually go further and eliminate the conditional expressions with more functions!
-Here’s the gist of it: we wrap list nodes with another function of two arguments, one argument, whenempty, is a function to apply when the list is empty, the other argument, notempty, is applied by all internal nodes in the list.
-An empty list node (instead of null) applies the whenempty function when visited, a non-empty node applies the notempty function.
-The implementations of each of these functions then form the two conditions to be handled by a recursive algorithm like map or reduce.
-See “Making Data out of Functions” by Braithwaite for a more detailed exposition of this idea.

-These ideas, of computation through pure function expressions, are inspired by Alonzo Church’s lambda calculus.
-We’ll be looking again at the lambda calculus later.
-Obviously, for the program to be at all useful you will need some sort of side effect, such as outputting the results of a computation to a display device.
-When we begin to explore PureScript and Haskell later in this course we will discuss how such languages manage this trick while remaining “pure”.